Hunt Wentworth: Suicide

 On the night of December 16, 1929, Wentworth's body was found at his mother's apartment in Chicago's Gold Coast, dead from a bullet wound to his forehead and clutching a handgun in his right hand.
 He was 34 years old.
 A Cook County Coroner's jury judged his death to have been a suicide.
 It is believed that Wentworth stood in front of a full-length mirror, placed the handgun to his forehead, and then pulled the trigger.
 The only individuals in the residence at the time were household servants.
-His body was discovered by his mother, who thereafter called her other son John who summoned a physician to the house.
+His body was discovered by his mother, who thereafter placed a call to her other, son, John.
+John then summoned a physician to the house.
 The physician pronounced Wentworth deceased and notified a local police precinct.
 It was believed his mother had found his body one hour after he committed suicide.

-Wentworth's brother, John, speculated that the motivations of Wentworth to commit suicide had been the "emotional effects of his war experience" and an extended period of depression and despondency after ending his work for the Curtiss Flying Service, noting that after leaving his position with the company Wentworth had struggled.
+Wentworth's brother, John, speculated that the motivations of Wentworth to commit suicide had been the "emotional effects of his war experience" and an extended period of depression and despondency after ending his work for the Curtiss Flying Service.
+He noted that after leaving his position with the company, Wentworth had struggled.
 While Wentworth was wealthy (worth an estimated $500,000), his loss of employment and inability to find new work left him without a means to occupy his time, which negatively impacted his mood.
 Wentworth's mother informed police officers that Wentworth had appeared despondent the day of his death.
 Wentworth's brother John speculated, "I don't think it was any [one] particular thing that caused him to commit suicide, but simply a wrong state of mind."

 Wentworth's suicide was well-reported, including being the main cover story of the following day's Chicago Tribune.